Systemic risk in interbank networks: disentangling balance sheets and network effects: Conclusion

-The negative deviations that are present for aggregate and individual systemic risk in 2009 could signal that, after the default of Lehman Brothers in September 2009, banks collectively started to minimise their counterparty risk in response to the increased concerns about possible bankruptcies.
+The negative deviations present for aggregate and individual systemic risk in 2009 could signal that, after the default of Lehman Brothers in September 2009, banks collectively started to minimise their counterparty risk in response to the increased concerns about possible bankruptcies.
 While this could be an obvious result at the individual level, the emergence of a reduction of aggregate systemic risk in a network context is not trivial.
 The result points towards the existence of an endogenous mechanism that allows banks to reduce their risk of being affected by contagion while also reducing systemic risk for the entire system.
 The same reasoning can be applied to the 2012 network, with the 3-year LTRO increasing banks' willingness to take on risk, reducing the perceived counterparty risk, and thus increasing the scope of contagion.
-While the model does not allow to draw a causal relationship between the observed deviations and the two crisis events, we note that these observations are in line with the existing literature on interbank markets.
+While the model does not allow us to draw a causal relationship between the observed deviations and the two crisis events, we note that these observations are in line with the existing literature on interbank markets.

 Furthermore, our results corroborate the existing literature on interbank contagion: the network structure matters, particularly during systemic events.
-It is thus essential to include networks in stress testing models and collect data to measure the scope of contagion accurately.
+Those observations demonstrate that it essential to include networks in stress testing models and collect data to measure the scope of contagion accurately.
 However, further research is needed to prove an exact causal relation among those events and systemic risk and to uncover the network formation processes that generate the observed effects.
+A deeper understanding of those mechanisms would be valuable for designing incentive policies that are able to reduce the instability of the network with minimal effects on banks' interbank lending and funding choices.

 \bibsep{3pt}